ng-packagr/ng-packagr/docs/secondary-entrypoints.md

 For library developers, secondary entry points are dynamically discovered by searching for `package.json` files within subdirectories of the main `package.json` file's folder!

-## Example Folder Layout for Secondary Entrypoints
+## Example Folder Layout for Secondary Entry Points

 All you have to do is create a `package.json` file and put it where you want a secondary entry point to be created.
 One way this can be done is by mimicking the folder structure of the following example which has a testing entry point in addition to its main entry point.